-A new fall, a new Oogst/ Harvest.
-A collection of one-of-a-kind and spectacular Oogst classics inspired by everything that blooms, a fairytale, fabric patterns, a Japanese museum, an art movement from the 1920’s and much more.
-Discover more about the themes behind the Oogst designs through the years right here.
+Every 1,5 years we present a new theme in our Oogst collection.
+A series of one-of-a-kind and spectacular Oogst classics.
+Inspired by everything that blooms, a fairytale, fabric patterns, a Japanese museum, an art movement from the 1920’s and much more.
+Discover more about the themes behind the Oogst jewellery designs throughout the years right here.

 During an inspired guided tour through the stunning gardens and greenhouses of the Hortus Botanicus Amsterdam we did some wonderful discoveries.

-The plants & trees and their background which made our hearts beat faster, the Taxus, the Sycomore, the Banksia Serrata, the Lotus, the Victora leaf and the Oostkaapse Broodboom, inspired our Ode to the Hortus, this collection we created especially for them.
+The plants & trees and their background which made our hearts beat faster, the Taxus, the Sycomore, the Banksia Serrata, the Lotus, the Victora leaf and the Oostkaapse Broodboom, inspired our Ode to the Hortus, this collection of exclusive jewelry we created especially for the botanical garden.

-Available 19 December to 1 April 2017 exclusively in the Hortus museum shop, after that they return to the Jordaan.
-Come and discover the Oogst treasures.
+From 19 December to 1 April 2017, it was exclusively available in the Hortus museum shop, after which the collection returned to the Jordaan.
+Dear to wear botanical!

 For this collection we gave our collector’s mania full access.
-Oldfashioned colourful glass, paperthin porcelain bowls, exotic seashells, antique books and dried flowers all inhabit our modernday Cabinet of Rarities.
+Old fashioned colorful glass, paper thin porcelain bowls, exotic seashells, antique books and dried flowers all inhabit our modern-day Cabinet of Rarities.

-With a good amount of wonder we were inspired by these extraordinary shapes, prints and new colour combinations to create this collection in it’s recognisiable Oogst style.
+With a good amount of wonder we were inspired by these extraordinary shapes, prints and new color combinations to create this collection in its recognizable Oogst style.

-Welcome in the woods of expectations, where every curse will change into enchantment… The fourth Oogst collection, inspired by The Old Lady in the Woods – a forgotten Grimm fairytale – was presented in 23 hand made showboxes in our new shop.
-In these boxes this wondrous dark forrest came alive.
+This Oogst collection, inspired by The Old Lady in the Woods – a forgotten Grimm fairytale – was presented in 23 handmade diorama boxes in our new boutique.
+In these boxes this wondrous dark forest came alive.
 It’s inhabitants a dove with golden keys, a girl who’s lost and her doomed prince.

-This collection comprised of breathtaking fairylike pieces, like the moonstone necklace with silver oxidized trees, our leather bracelet with a silver keyhole, and the forrest ring with a facetted chalcedone.
+This collection comprised of breathtaking fairylike pieces, like the moonstone necklace with silver oxidized trees, our leather bracelet with a silver keyhole, and the forest ring with a facetted chalcedony.

 Oogst cherishes Japanese treasures

-Our very first collection we presented in the pear orchard of Nursery Knook in Vianen near Utrecht September 2008.
-Off on discovery through the field!
+Our very first collection we presented on models scattered around in the pear orchard of Nursery Knook in Vianen.
+Off on discovery through the field.